I’m excited to show you a really powerful personal branding strategy.

 The best approach here?
 Back yourself!
 Confidence is a tangible thing, and this will come across in your pitch.

 Tip: Still hesitant about making your pitch?
-Building a relationship with bloggers via their comments sections and social media can be a great way to ease your way into the process.
+Build a relationship with bloggers via their comments sections and social media.
+And if you still feel out of your depth?
+Kick impostor syndrome to the curb with advice from some of the best names in the business.

 As for the pitch itself?
 All at once it should showcase: